jensepas/mso-ai-meta-description/src/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.0 =
-This version adds support for OpenAI (ChatGPT) Anthropic Gemini and Mistral for generating meta descriptions!
+This version adds support for OpenAI (ChatGPT) Anthropic Gemini Cohere and Mistral for generating meta descriptions!
 Please review the updated settings page under Settings > General to add your OpenAI API key if desired.